openharmony/community/sig/sig-compileruntime/sig-compile-runtime.md

 - Support C/C++ compilation, debugging based on Clang/LLVM.
 - Provide basic library support such as musl and evolution of related abilities.
 - Provide new programming language design and implementation based on OpenHarmony's requirements.
-- Provide development, maintenance and optimizations of the build framework, supporting the build for multiple products and configurable components.

 ### work scope
 - Programming language, compiler and runtime architecture design and review.